jjmontesl/cubesviewer/doc/guide/cubesviewer-server-installation.md

 Installing the full CubesViewer application
 -------------------------------------------

-CubesViewer full application includes the complete of user interface features to explore and navigate a Cubes Server.
+CubesViewer Studio Server includes the complete set of user interface features to explore and navigate a Cubes Server.

-The full CubesViewer application includes a server-side Python/Django application which serves as backend for some of the operations (ie. saving / sharing).
+This full CubesViewer application adds a server-side Python/Django application which serves as backend for some of the operations (ie. saving / sharing).

-The CubesViewer application is a web application and as such it must be served by an HTTP server.
+The CubesViewer Studio Server application is a web application and as such it must be served by an HTTP server.
 It can be run using Python Django local webserver, but for more serious/production environments, it should be fronted by a real web server like Apache.